WarfaHa/Employee-Tracker/README.md

 This application is built with a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Installation
 You’ll need to use the MySQL2 package to connect to your MySQL database and perform queries, the Inquirer package to interact with the user via the command line, and the console.table package to print MySQL rows to the console.
+Also checkout using dotenv package to secure your MySQL password.

 ## Usage